kanehekili/MicroDVBRecorder/VideoRecorder/src/xmltv/NOTES.md

   `mediaclient` + `tv_grab_dvb`).
 Needs a `channels.map` generated from
   channels.conf.
 Not yet implemented.
 - **Sundtek `--tsprogram` throttling bug**: Understale investigating.
-No fix yet. `tspidfilter` sidesteps it entirely so there's little reason to switch back even if fixed.
+No fix yet. `tsfilter2` sidesteps it entirely so there's little reason to switch back even if fixed.
 - **`tsduck`** was considered as a filter but won't build under GCC 16 (`-Werror=array-bounds` in libstdc++).
-The `-bin` AUR package is x86_64 only. `tspidfilter` has no dependencies and builds everywhere.
+The `-bin` AUR package is x86_64 only. `tsfilter2` has no dependencies and builds everywhere.